Power Strip Safety

 Without reliable and affordable markets for home insurance, home lending will crawl to a stop.

 The bank will not close any mortgage unless ample proof of coverage in the form of a binder and a paid receipt is received by them prior to the closing.
-Without both, there will be no closing, and the purchaser may lose their downpayment.
+Without both, there will be no closing, and the purchaser will lose their downpayment.

 There is a simple fact I’ve tried to share with members of the real estate and mortgage professions for my entire insurance career: